 Light & Temperature

 You’ll find that your mother of thousands plant prefers a minimum of 6 hours of light per day, although in hot climates indirect sunlight is best.
-Its distinctive leaves are subject to sunburn if they’re in intense sunlight.
+Its distinctive leaves are subject to sunburn if they’re in intense direct sunlight.
 These can be grown in west or north-facing windows to provide enough bright light, or you can supplement with a grow light.
+An east facing window may provide too much light.

-Mexican hat plant grows best in temperatures ranging between 65-75 degrees Fahrenheit.
-While it can tolerate temperatures down into the 40’s, it’s best to bring these indoors when the weather gets cold.
+Mexican hat plants grow best in temperatures ranging between 65-75 degrees Fahrenheit.
+While they can tolerate temperatures down into the 40’s, it’s best to bring them indoors when the weather gets cold.

 Zones 9-11 are best for people growing these outdoors.
 Indoors, of course, they can be grown anywhere!